ihatemodels/Quickbase-Live/README.md

 Explore the application at https://quickbase.live (P.S.: If you hire me, I might consider selling the domain!) 😉

 #### API

-The api is accesible on https://quickbase.live/swagger.
+The api is accessible on https://quickbase.live/swagger.
 You can navigate to the swagger documentation and test the api from there.

 The most important endpoint is the `/api/hire-me` endpoint.
 This endpoint is used to show the most important information about the reviewer of this project.

-Test it out yourself
+Test it out yourself:

 ```bash
 curl -X 'GET' \